-A Japanese company is now looking for a local processed chicken and other poultry meat supplier in Davao city for their consumers in Japan.
+A Japanese company is now looking for a local processed chicken and other poultry meat supplier in the city for their consumers in Japan.

 With this, the Maruyu Co.
 Ltd. has requested the City Government of Davao government for cooperation and interview for their study on the possible local suppliers.

-Nagano said the firm is in search of local suppliers to supply the demand in Japan.
-Maruyu Co supplies hospitals, nursery homes, and schools in their country.
+Nagano said the firm is in search for local suppliers to supply the demand in Japan.
+Maruyu Co supplies hospitals, nursery homes and schools in their country.

 He said to help them to conduct the feasibility, the Japan International Cooperation Agency (JICA) recommended the Price Waterhouse Coopers (PWC) of Japan.

 The PWC will study the poultry farms and processing plants in Mindanao, with majority of these in Davao City.

 Nagano said the company is working on its first partnership with Ana’s in which their communication started three years ago.